Nildram/cyber-challenge-walkthrough/README.md

 # Walkthrough for the echo challenge

 This is a basic buffer overflow using `gets()` and served remotely over xinetd.
-If you want to run the service on your own linux (I'm using kali), follow these steps (it's assumed that you cloned the repo to `/root/cyber-challenge-walkthrough`):
+If you want to run the service on your own linux box (I'm using kali), follow these steps (it's assumed that you cloned the repo to `/root/cyber-challenge-walkthrough`):

 ```
 root@kali:~# apt-get install xinetd